 The recording secretary's books for Lodge 634 of the Brotherhood of Locomotive Firemen and Enginemen in Brookfield, MO.

 Correspondence and telegrams congratulating Brownson upon his retirement from Western Union Telegraph Company after 55 years.
 Also a brief history of the telegraph in Kansas City.

 David T. Burbank Papers, 1912-1987 (S0469)

-The papers of David T. Burbank contain correspondence and research materials for his book, "Reign of the Rabble," an account of the St. Louis general strike in 1877.
+The David T. Burbank Papers contain correspondence and research materials for his book, "Reign of the Rabble," an account of the St. Louis general strike in 1877.
 The collection also includes Burbank's personal papers as well as newsletters and literature he collected from regional labor and socialist organizations.

 Ernest Calloway Papers, 1932-1989 (S0011)